 While ACCA aims to outline and comply with residential regulation, industrial buildings must consider additional factors.

-HVAC ductwork design software Industrial vs. Residential HVAC Duct Design
+HVAC designing software Industrial vs. Residential HVAC Duct Design

 In both residential and industrial settings, maintaining the health and well-being of building inhabitants is the most significant consideration.
 Fume extraction, ventilation, and other ductwork vents must be designed and finalized in compliance with regulations, while also considering efficiency and eco-friendly material alternatives.
 One tool that expedites this process while remaining a cost-friendly alternative to traditional prototyping is computational fluid dynamics, or CFD, which allows HVAC professionals to test the performance of their ductwork systems online.